maurges/every-rust-gui-library/notes.md

 now.
 Turns out qt docs are really well, written and describe my exact problem and solution.
 Who would have thought, huh.
 Well, this is a solution with double model sharing, now let's export it immediately from list model.

+Rewriting to a proper model was piss easy.
+This shows that in qml using a proper solution is simple enough anyone could do it.
+This is good.
+Still I don't know what to do with binding loops.
+I wonder if I can assign to model and then restore the binding, or should I use a bi-directional binding, I remember qt having those.

+So there are a couple of inconvenient things in this library.
+Documentation for one, just copy-paste stuff from qt docs, come on.
+I really think that mutable list model should be present, or at least possible.
+It's impossible because of rustc, yes, but the library authors could bypass it.
+Some conversions are weird and how it allows you to pass rust types and then fails in qml with "unsupported type", this is bullshit.

+Still, I like qml and this is a pretty good implementation of qml in rust, really easy to comprehend and use.
+A good candidate for me.

+- Default widgets: enough, alright-ish looking
+- Creating simple widgets: simple
+- Creating compound widgets: simple
+- Layouting: simple
+- Custom layouts: can do with manual coordinate setting
+- Reactivity: simple
+- Setting up: easy
+- Documentation: great for qt, ok for library
+- Tutorial: none, but qt concepts map 1 to 1
+- Diving into source: good sources where c++ is not mentioned
+- Overall: very approve, this is a great choice for guis right now.